-Unlike most unlicensed third-party plugins, the sound of these plugins is still effective when they aren't licensed.
-So if you share a Mixbus session with someone who doesn't own a license for these plugins, the sound as per your settings will remain correct.
+Unlike most unlicensed third-party plugins, the sound of Harrison's bundled XT plugins is still effective when they aren't licensed.
+So if you share a Mixbus session with someone who doesn't own a license for these plugins, the sound will remain correct.